 For more information on using antibiotics see the recommendations below:

 In my patients, I generally start with herbal therapy + dietary changes + all the recommendations below.

 Using this therapy I’ve found success in about 85-90% of patients.

-Many patients can't tolerate herbal remedies for a variety of reasons and in these patients then it's worth using prescription antibiotics.
+Many patients can’t tolerate herbal remedies for a variety of reasons and for these patients then it’s worth using prescription antibiotics.

 And if you are wondering why we are using prescription antibiotics to treat a problem that may have been CAUSED by prescription antibiotics let me explain: